jc4196/pdes/README.md

 The bulk of the code belongs in:

-\begin{itemize}
-\item parabolicpde.py - parabolic equation solvers and objects
+parabolicpde.py - parabolic equation solvers and objects

-\item hyperbolicpde.py - hyperbolic equation solvers and objects
+hyperbolicpde.py - hyperbolic equation solvers and objects

-\item ellipticpde.py - elliptic equation solvers and objects
+ellipticpde.py - elliptic equation solvers and objects
-\end{itemize}

 Extra functions can be found in:

-\begin{itemize}
-\item boundary.py - boundary condition objects
+boundary.py - boundary condition objects

-\item visualizations.py - tools for plotting/animating
+visualizations.py - tools for plotting/animating

-\item helpers.py - useful functions that don't live anywhere else
+helpers.py - useful functions that don't live anywhere else
-\end{itemize}

 The files worksheets.py and examples.py were used in the process of verifying the solvers and answering the worksheet questions.
 Most of this code ended up in the two notebooks.